There’s Nothing you can do about Sperm Quality …………….except that there is….plenty….including acupuncture …

 Acupuncturist Specialising in Fertility

 Ali Longridge says “I was inspired to write this blog after getting lovely data from my two most recent patients, Ben and Harry.
-I like these stories because, whilst the ideal length of time for treatment is weekly over 3 to 6 months – to cover the long development and maturation time of sperm cells – Ben only had 8 weeks and Harry 2”.
+I like these stories because, whilst the ideal length of time for treatment is weekly over 3 to 6 months – to cover the long development and maturation time of sperm cells – Ben only had 8 weeks treatment and Harry only 2 weeks”.
+She adds,

 “And it was a delight to have pre-and post acupuncture sperm tests!
-Typically you are working blind, as you cannot see change week on week like you can with back pain, for example.
+Typically, as an acupuncturist, you are working blind, as you cannot see change week on week like you can with back pain, for example.
 It is a leap in the dark with your fingers crossed.
-Even if we know from research that just 5 to 10 weeks of treatment can make a positive difference, without a fabulous pregnancy or followup sperm analysis, how do you know it is enough treatment to make a big enough difference for this individual man?
-The joy of an ICSI cycle is you are not in the dark.”
+Even if we know from research that just 5 to 10 weeks of treatment can make a positive difference, without the evidence from pregnancy or followup sperm analysis, it is not clear what is enough treatment to make a big sufficient difference for each individual man?
+The joy of data from a ICSI (Intercytoplasmic Sperm Injection treatment) cycle is you are not in the dark.”

 But health is a dynamic state, and whilst you cannot avoid getting older, you can choose to make changes that will slow or even reverse this decline.